Tax Preparation Part I

 Last Friday I had my annual tax preparation appointment which meant we had to have all of our tax information gathered before the 2pm Friday appointment.
 I have never had such a hard time gathering my taxes before!

-I wasn’t highly impressed by my CPA’s abilities since there were a couple of occasions where he made mistakes on my rental homes, but he always fixed the mistakes and it never financial affected me so I kept using him.
+I wasn’t highly impressed by my CPA’s abilities since there were a couple of occasions where he made mistakes on my rental homes, but he always fixed the mistakes and it never financially affected me, so I kept using him.
 I used him until the year of my divorce.
-You know how you get the packet from you tax preparer for you to fill out before they complete you taxes?
-Well, due to the stress of going through a divorce I decided for the first time in my life to file for an extension.
-A few months later when things calmed down I finally got around to opening the tax packet only to find a very sad letter informing me that my CPA had passed away.
-Boy did I feel stupid for not opening the packet sooner.
+You know how you get the packet from your tax preparer for you to fill out before they complete your taxes?
+Well, due to the stress of going through a divorce, I decided for the first time in my life to file for an extension.
+A few months later, when things calmed down, I finally got around to opening the tax packet, only to find a very sad letter informing me that my CPA had passed away.
+Boy, did I feel stupid for not opening the packet sooner.
 I continued to use someone else at the firm until this year after I got remarried.
+And speaking of legal matters, when it came to my divorce proceedings, finding a competent alimony lawyer was paramount.

 It wasn’t until yesterday when I was talking with a supporter of Financial Beginnings, Nelson Rutherford from Alten, Sakai & Co, that I realized I really have been going about this all wrong.
 He is joining us as our tax and financial planning expert at our panel discussion, Unraveling the Mysteries of Your Money, this week and we were discussing some talking points.
 He told me how so many consumers wait until the last minute, throw everything together and take it to any CPA that will take them, but they forget one key aspect.
 PLANNING!